How even the most tantalizingly beautiful data visualizations can go completely wrong

-That brings us to web application isarithmic density maps—a.k.a. the things we all think of as heatmaps.
+That brings us to web application isarithmic density maps—a.k.a. what we all think of as heatmaps.
 Web heatmaps don’t have isolines.
 Instead web heatmaps use isopleths.
-Isopleths are used to represent regions of similar value— the blue, red, green, and yellow color splotches.
+Isopleths are used to represent regions of similar value—red, orange, and yellow, green and blue color splotches.

-But there’s a catch—or at least four catches—and if you’re hypnotized by the glowing hotness of heatmaps, you might miss these problems completely.
+But there’s a catch—or at least four catches—and if you’re hypnotized by the glowing hotness of heatmaps, you very well might miss these problems completely.

 1. Lies, damned lies, and [X, Y] positions

 In a world of responsive design and device heterogeneity, using a visualization designed for a fixed unchanging aspect ratio is a recipe for failure.
-“100px down and 350px to the right” doesn’t mean the same thing across two different user visits to your site with each at different browser window sizes and/or screen resolutions.
+Capturing engagement with an area “100px down and 350px to the right” on your site doesn’t mean the same thing across different user visits—each of whom might be browsing from different window sizes and/or screen resolutions.

 Ignore these differences and you might find yourself at a confusing dead end.
-Responsive design and varying display PPIs also make converting between aspect ratios only possible with a pile of assumptions.
+Responsive design and varying display PPIs also make converting between aspect ratios possible only when you make a lot of assumptions.

-Heat mapping tools get around this problem by forcibly siloing the datasets they visualize.
+Heat mapping tools get around this problem by forcibly siloing datasets.
 You only see heatmaps with aggregate data for users with the exact same screen resolution configuration.
-1024×768 users go here.
-1366×768 go there.
+Users with a viewport 1024×768 go here.
+Users with a viewport 1366×768 go there.
 1280×800 users go in the cupboard.
-These arbitrary silos mean you aren’t actually seeing the meaningful aggregate across your actual non-same-screen-resolution-using users.
+These arbitrary silos mean you aren’t actually seeing a meaningful aggregate across your actual non-same-screen-resolution-using users.
 Kinda defeats the purpose of the “easy” visualization, right?

 And this is just on desktop.
 There are thousands of different mobile browser resolutions in the market.
 Most heatmap visualization solutions pretend these differences don’t matter.